otacke/h5p-todo/README.md

   - GUI for common styles like JoubelUI
   - (file) template based fields for content types

-#### WP-H5P-Resume
-- Plugin that optionally stores/restores the previous State in/from localStorage
-- Would work for users that are not logged in, too

 ### Memory
 - Add videos -- but keep an eye on the editor, should probably be improved UX-wise.
 - Add text